TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Introduction.rst

 Transformations are mainly defined in the
 'special configurations' of the $TCA "types"-configuration.
-See label 'special-configuration' in older versions of the TCA-Reference.
+See label 'special-configuration' in older versions of the `TCA`:pn: reference.

 In addition :ref:`transformations can be fine-tuned by page TSconfig <t3tsconfig:pageTsRte>` which means that RTE behaviour can be determined even on page branch level!